Indochinese leopard: Distribution and habitat

-The Indochinese leopard is distributed in Southeast Asia, where today small populations remain only in Myanmar, Thailand, Malaysia, Cambodia, and southern China.
-In Laos, Vietnam and Singapore it is suspected to have been extirpated.
-Peninsular Malaysia and the Northern Tenasserim Forest Complex on the Thailand-Myanmar border are at present considered strongholds, and eastern Cambodia a priority site.
+The Indochinese leopard is distributed in Southeast Asia, where today small populations remain only in Myanmar, Thailand, Peninsular Malaysia, Cambodia and southern China.

 In Myanmar's Chatthin Wildlife Sanctuary, the leopard population declined so drastically between the 1940s and 1980s, that by 2000 it was estimated as being close to locally extinct.

 In 2015, leopards were recorded for the first time by camera traps in the hill forests of Karen State.

+The Northern Tenasserim Forest Complex on the Thailand-Myanmar border was considered a stronghold in 2016.

 In Thailand, the Indochinese leopard is present in the Western Forest Complex, Kaeng Krachan-Kui Buri and Khlong Saeng-Khao Sok protected area complexes.
 But since the turn of the 21st century, it has not been recorded any more in the northern and south-central forest complexes of the country.

 In Hala Bala Wildlife Sanctuary on the Thai-Malaysian border, only two leopards walked past camera traps deployed between October 2004 and October 2007.

 In Malaysia, the leopard is present in Belum-Temengor, Taman Negara and Endau-Rompin National Parks.

 In April 2010, a spotted leopard was seen in a camera trap in Taman Negara National Park, where previously only black leopards were thought to occur.
 It has also been recorded in secondary forests in Selangor and Johor states.

 In Laos, 25 different leopards walked past camera traps set up over an area of 500 km2 in the Nam Et-Phou Louey National Biodiversity Conservation Area between April 2003 and June 2004.
-Leopards are reported to occur in Nam Kan National Protected Area as well.
+In 2010, leopards were reported to also occur in Nam Kan National Protected Area.
+Due to absence of records, leopards are suspected to have been extirpated in the country as of 2019.

 In Cambodia, leopards were recorded in deciduous dipterocarp forest in Phnom Prich Wildlife Sanctuary between December 2008 and August 2009, and in Sre Pok Wildlife Sanctuary in 2009 and 2014.
+In 2021, no individual was detected in eastern Cambodia, indicating that this population was also extirpated.

 In southern China, camera trap surveys were conducted in 11 nature reserves between 2002 and 2009, but leopards were only recorded in Changqing National Nature Reserve in the Qinling Mountains.

+The leopard is extinct in Vietnam and Singapore.